Degree Program Overview

 The Master of Education in Curriculum and Instruction is designed for educators interested in researching, developing, and implementing curriculum changes to support achievement.
 This program allows educators to focus on curriculum methodology, pedagogy, and theoretical applications.

 In addition, the program prepares educators to teach dual credit courses and/or courses at the community college level.
-In collaboration with an advisor in the Department of Curriculum and Instruction, the student will develop an individual plan consistent with the student's interest and needs.
+In collaboration with an advisor in the School of Teaching and Learning the student will develop an individual plan consistent with the student's interest and needs.

 The Master of Education in Curriculum and Instruction program is completed online, except for occasional research meetings (in the face-to-face sections) and some minor coursework if certain minors are selected.